Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

 \subsection{Human Evaluation}

-We conduct a human evaluation on a subset of responses generated by three instruction-following models -- GPT-3.5, Flan-T5, and Alpaca -- to establish a basis for comparing evaluation metrics.
-Specifically, we focus on cases where retrieved passages provided to the model include the gold passage.
-Therefore, any inaccuracies in the response can be attributed to the model's failures, rather than inaccurate retrieval.
-For every task, we collect annotations for 100 samples.
+To establish a basis for comparing evaluation metrics, we conduct human evaluation on a subset of responses from all instruction-following models.
+Specifically, we focus on cases where the gold passage is included in retrieved passages.
+Therefore, any inaccuracies in the response can be attributed to model's failures, rather than inaccurate retrieval.
+For each of the three tasks, we take 100 samples, resulting in 1200 samples for the four models.

-In our evaluation setup, the annotator is presented with the question or conversation history, the reference answer, and the anonymized model response.
-The annotator's task is to assess if the model response is \textit{correct}, i.e. it satisfies the information need underlying the question.
-For each of the 100 samples, we collect annotations for three instruction-following models, resulting in 900 labeling tasks.
-Each task is completed by two different annotators (authors of the paper).
-The inter-annotator agreement achieved was 92.7\%.
-In instances where the annotators disagreed, a third annotation is collected and a majority vote is taken.
+In our evaluation setup, the annotator is presented with the question (or conversation history), the reference answer, and the anonymized model response.
+The annotator's task is to assess if the model response is \textit{correct}, i.e., it is factually accurate and satisfies the information need underlying the user's query.
+We hired four NLP graduate students for the task.
+Each sample is labeled by two annotators, achieving an inter-annotator agreement of 92.42\% and a Fleiss' Kappa score of 76.4\%.
+In cases of disagreement, a third annotation is collected and majority vote is taken.

-The results of this human evaluation are presented in \Cref{tab:main_results_100_sample} (\Cref{appendix_sec:human_eval}), along with scores of automated metrics on this subset.
-Traditional QA evaluation metrics like EM and F1 tend to score model responses much lower than human assessments, highlighting the well-known problem of strictness in lexical matching \cite{min2021efficientqa, kamalloo2023evaluating}.
+Out of 1200 model responses, 961 were judged correct by humans, and 239 as incorrect.
+In \Cref{tab:correctness_human_eval_metrics}, we report distributional statistics of scores assigned by EM, F1, Recall, and GPT4-Eval for both correct and incorrect responses.
+While EM assigns a 0.0 score to almost all human-judged incorrect responses, it assigns 1.0 to only 22\% of human-judged correct responses.
+F1 does only slightly better, obtaining 39\% accuracy on human-judged correct responses (when we consider responses with $\geq$ 0.5 score as correct).
+This highlights the well-known strictness problem \cite{min2021efficientqa, kamalloo2023evaluating} of traditional QA metrics.
+In contrast, GPT4-Eval and Recall offer a relatively balanced assessment.

+\paragraph{Qualitative Analysis of Failure Cases} As evident from \Cref{tab:correctness_human_eval_metrics}, traditional QA metrics like EM and F1 tend to produce higher rate of false negatives than false positives.
+For instance, 78\% of answers deemed correct by humans were falsely marked incorrect (false negative) by EM, whereas only 0.4\% (1 out of 239) of answers judged incorrect by humans were marked correct (false positive).
+Similarly F1 has 39\% false negative rate and 3.8\% false positive rate.
+As the rate of false positives is extremely low and they do not disproportionately impact instruction-following models, our analysis focuses solely on the false negatives.